rpy2/rpy2/doc/robjects_rinstance.rst

 =================================

-This class is currently a singleton, with its one representation instanciated when the module is loaded:
+This class is currently a singleton, with its one representation instantiated when the module is loaded:

 >>> robjects.r